-In preliminary analyses
+In preliminary analyses ....

-Regarding Core Strategies, program engagement and measurement of exposure to core program strategies were shown to be related in a meaningful way (that is, more engagement by type of event, the higher the perceived exposure to core strategies; and more reported use of activities from the Data Activities Portfolio in the classroom).
-This speaks to the fidelity of the implemented program as compared to the program as designed as perceived by participating teachers who completed the Teacher Survey.
+Regarding Core Strategies, program engagement and exposure to core program strategies (as perceived by teachers) were shown to be related in a meaningful way.
+That is, more engagement by type of QuarkNet event was related to perceived higher exposure to core strategies; and more reported use of activities from the Data Activities Portfolio in the classroom.
+This speaks to the fidelity of the implemented program as compared to the program as designed as perceived by participating teachers; and, to the usefulness of this measure in subsequent outcomes analyses.